 I get an unusual number of emails about relationships, and also being open about my life people feel free to tell me about there’s.
-One strand that appears all the time is not the break up, but how it was handled and what came next.
-Break ups, ghosted or not, are just about the most traumatic event that a person can experience - well if that relationship had been very good.
+One strand that appears all the time is not the breakup, but how it was handled and what came next.
+Breakups, ghosted or not, are just about the most traumatic event that a person can experience - well if that relationship had been very good.
 This is the main reason people stay in loveless relationships because the alternative is like walking into the dark, and so often only comes when there’s some distant light to head for.
-I often see long term relationships that have devolved into something worse then death, where the two ex lovers are forced to live with each other in the most insane atmosphere, a dark fusion of bitterness, rage and disappointment.
+I often see long term relationships that have devolved into something worse than death, where the two ex-lovers are forced to live with each other in the most insane atmosphere, a dark fusion of bitterness, rage and disappointment.
 Such couples are so common, I’m sure you can think of some, where all that keeps them in this choking grip of each other are ‘the kids’, ‘the house’ or simple the hassle of it all.
-Friends and family often want such carry ons to carry on, as they themselves are bound with the same curse, plus other’s break ups are such a hassle of tears.
+Friends and family often want such carry-ons to carry on, as they themselves are bound with the same curse, plus other’s breakups are such a hassle of tears.
 But such loves are a curse on everyone, and what for a few hundred years has been what most would call married love - which is no life at all.

 Perhaps the exponential breakdown in marriages is seen as being a bad thing, a sign of our immoral age, but I say “bring it on!”.
-Love can have sustain for some, through the sickness and the health, but for many it’s a slow mundane torture where any happiness or real living must be found somewhere else (your kids, work, games).
-It’s a terrible thing to waste a life with someone who you hate, and who hates you, or worse still feels nothing at all, simply bound up in some misguided bond of duty.
-I say be bold and do what feels like suicide, because sink or swim you have to risk the worse in the hope you’ll both find better.
+Love can have sustained for some, through sickness and health, but for many, it’s slow mundane torture where any happiness or real living must be found somewhere else (your kids, work, games).
+It’s a terrible thing to waste life with someone who you hate, and who hates you, or worse still feels nothing at all, simply bound up in some misguided bond of duty.
+I say be bold and do what feels like suicide because sink or swim you have to risk the worse in the hope you’ll both find better.
 And yes you will need to lose most of your junk, but you’ll maybe gain a whole life in return - plus there’s always IKEA.

-Never the less, if you can were to distill all that bile and shit in a pan, in the end your would find some small piece love, the primary ingredient of all such bitterness.
+Never the less, if you were to distil all that bile and shit in a pan, in the end, you would find some small piece of love, the primary ingredient of all such bitterness.

 And now I forget my point about ghosting?